fschiro/DRumshitzki/docs/Albumin Transport Model/Endothelial Cell.md

 ## Transforming The Equations

-As shown in (link to interior grid equations), the discritization of the interior equation is as follows:
+As shown in (link to interior grid equations), the discretization of the interior equation is as follows:

 Let $\iota = \frac{f_j Pl^{\ast} }{\gamma_j D_j^{\ast}} \frac{Kp_j}{\mu} $
 Then,